Looking for an After School Program for Your Family?

 Look at the outdoor environment:

-- Is there are variety of play equipment?
+- Is there a variety of play equipment?

 - Do children have a chance to play outdoors?